Food Additive Checker

 From pasted labels to camera-first food decisions

-The web checker can flag common additive names.
+The web checker uses AI review for pasted ingredient lists.
 Eatibo extends that workflow to real labels, packaged foods and personal tolerance notes in the App.

 - Scan ingredient labels instead of retyping long lists